The Pagemaster: Plot

 In the fantasy section, Richard sees the exit sign atop a mountain.
 However, Adventure's bumbling awakens a dormant dragon.
 Richard tries to fight the dragon with a sword and shield, but the dragon swallows him.
-Richard finds books in the dragon's stomach and uses a beanstalk from Jack and the Beanstalk to escape the dragon's mouth.
+Richard finds books in the dragon's stomach and uses a beanstalk from "Jack and the Beanstalk" to escape the dragon's mouth.
 He and the books climb the beanstalk to reach the exit.
 They enter a large dark room where the Pagemaster awaits them.
 Richard accuses the Pagemaster of causing all the horrors he suffered (some of which could have cost him his life).
-Still, as Dr. Jekyll, Captain Ahab, Long John Silver, and the dragon reappear in a magical twister and congratulate Richard, the Pagemaster reveals the journey was intended to make Richard face his fears.
+Still, as Dr. Jekyll, Captain Ahab, Long John Silver, and the dragon reappear in a magical twister and congratulate Richard for prevailing against them, the Pagemaster reveals the journey was intended to make Richard face his fears.
 The Pagemaster swoops Richard and the books into the twister, returning them to the real world.

 Richard awakens, finding Adventure, Fantasy, and Horror lying next to him as real books.
-Mr. Dewey finds him, and though the library policy only allows a person to check out two books at a time, he lets him check out all three books "just this once".
+Mr. Dewey finds him, and though the library policy only allows a person to check out two books at a time, he lets him check out all three books "just this once."

 Richard returns home a braver boy, sleeping in his new treehouse with his books, much to the bewilderment and delight of his parents: After they leave, the silhouettes of Adventure, Fantasy and Horror are seen conversing next to the sleeping Richard.